 “I was thrilled to be my own boss,” says journalist, speaker and author Minda Zetlin.
 “But as I sat in my apartment staring at my computer, it just seemed so very . . . quiet.”

-Is the sound of silence a little too familiar to many of us?
+Is the sound of silence a little too familiar?

-Plenty of digital ink has been devoted to the question of whether the solopreneur or freelancer is an inherently lonely role.
-It’s a timely topic and one of the key reasons so many solos burn out.
-Zetlin captures the creeping sense of isolation some call the “solo blues” very well in an informative piece she recently wrote for Inc.
+The classic “freelance office” is the spare bedroom, which can make freelancing pretty lonely.
+That solitude is one of the key reasons so many solos burn out.
+Zetlin captures the creeping sense of isolation some call the “solo blues” very well in an informative piece she wrote for Inc.

 “It took me a long time and a lot of experimentation to learn that being on your own as an entrepreneur doesn’t have to mean being isolated,” she says.

-But what if we could maintain the benefits our independent lifestyle while working within a productive and supportive community?
+But what if we could maintain the benefits an independent lifestyle while working within a productive and supportive community?

-A big theme we frequently explore at Nation1099 is that “going solo doesn’t mean you go it alone.”
+A big theme we frequently explore at Nation1099 is that “going independently doesn’t mean you go it alone.”

-Mastermind groups help many of us create a healthy support structure for success, but don’t do much to help us in the day-to-day and all of those silent mornings alone.
+Mastermind groups and accountability groups help many of us create a healthy support structure for success, but don’t do much to help us in the day-to-day and all of those silent mornings alone.
 Many of us need work environments that foster a sense of community around us.

 One of the best ways to optimize your productivity and expand your network is to find a coworking space.

-Even if you don’t currently reside in a big city, coworking spaces are popping up almost everywhere.
+You don’t have to reside in a big city or hot tech hub.
+Coworking spaces are popping up almost everywhere.
 In fact, the chic restaurant down the street may well be the cowork destination in your neighborhood in its off hours.
 With real estate prices in New York City and other major metros continuing to rise, restaurants and other businesses have opened their doors to solopreneurs as a means of covering mounting expenses.

-Wine and Work: Innovative startups Spacious offer a city-by-city network of off-hours coworking spaces in popular restaurants and bars for a flat rate of $95 a month.
+Wine and work: Innovative startup Spacious offer a city-by-city network of off-hours coworking spaces in popular restaurants and bars for a flat rate of $95 a month.

 There are also an increasing number of helpful websites that aggregate best reviewed coworking spaces in cities across the globe and in local areas.
-Some good places to start are:
+Checkout these search engines for coworking spaces (U.S. focused unless otherwise noted) :

 Evaluating coworking spaces